Using Trait Objects That Allow for Values of Different Types

 - we might define a class named

-method to define their custom behavior, but the framework could treat all of the types as if they wereComponent
+drawmethod to define their custom behavior, but the framework could treat all of the types as if they wereComponentinstances and calldrawon them.

 But because Rust doesn’t have inheritance, we need another way to structure the